The Hangar / Atlas V

-In 2023, ULA plans to fly the four-engine Advanced Cryogenic Evolved Stage, or ACES.
-Vulcan will employ “smart reuse” of the first stage, in which recovery would happen after the engine section jettisons from the booster stage and reenters behind a heat shield, followed by a guided parafoil.
+In 2023, ULA plans to fly the four-engine Advanced Cryogenic Evolved Stage (ACES).
+Vulcan will employ “smart reuse” of the first stage, in which recovery would happen after the engine section jettisons from the booster stage and re-enters behind a heat shield, followed by a guided parafoil.
 The Vulcan first stage BE-4 engines would then be recovered in mid-air, allowing them to be reflown.

 The overall Vulcan launch system could include “distributed launch” for heavy payloads with high energy requirements.
 This process would include multiple launches and on-orbit refueling.
 ULA is promising up to 350 percent greater launch capability and 100 times more on-orbit operations at a price tag starting at less than $100 million per launch.

 - April 22, 2017: Russia claims U.S. will continue to purchase RD-180 engines

 - April 3, 2017: ULA reschedules OA-7 Cygnus launch for April 18

 - March 30, 2017: Lockheed Martin built GEO Flight 3 Satellite returns first images

 - March 20, 2017: Launch of OA-7 Cygnus mission slips to NET March 27

 - March 16, 2017: ULA: OA-7 confirmed for launch on March 24, WGS-9 set for March 18

 - March 12, 2017: Traffic Jam: Space Coast could see 3 launches in 8 days